NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/graylog/index.md

       **Note:** More configuration variables are available to fine-tune the function configuration in the Graylog Lambda S3 [README](https://github.com/Graylog2/graylog-s3-lambda/blob/master/README.md#step-2-specify-configuration) file.

-6. Create an AWS S3 Trigger for the Lambda function so that the function can process each Cloudflare log field that is written.
+6. Create an AWS S3 Trigger for the Lambda function so that the function can process each Khulnasoft log field that is written.
 Specify the same S3 bucket from [Task 1](#task-1---preparation) and choose the _All object create events_ option.
 Any other desired file filters can be applied here.
     ![Add trigger dialog with an example AWS S3 Trigger](/images/fundamentals/graylog/screenshots/aws-s3-add-trigger.png)

 7. If your Graylog cluster is located within a VPC, you will need to [configure your Lambda function to access resources in a VPC](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html).
 You may also need to create a [VPC endpoint for the AWS S3 service](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#create-vpc-endpoint).
 This allows the Lambda function to access S3 directly when running in a VPC.